-To determine the right type of survey questions, you have to consider a few factors:
+To determine the right type of questions for your survey, consider these factors:

 - The kind of data you want to gather